Blind controls

 As you might expect, the wind measured by the anemometers is not consistent with the wind arriving at the blinds, and can lead to premature destruction of the blinds.

-This is because wind speeds are specific to each point on the building’s roof and facades.
+Indeed, the wind speeds are specific to each point of the roof and the facades of the building.

-As a result, air speeds at the anemometers are not necessarily correlated with speeds at the façade where the blinds are located.
+Thus, the air speeds at the level of the anemometers are not necessarily correlated with the speeds on the facade where the blinds are located.

-Local phenomena modify the distribution of flows, and can disrupt the operation of measurement systems.
+Local phenomena modify the distribution of the flows which can disturb the functioning of the measuring systems.

 Our studies take into account all the geometric details required to solve the problem.